DATASHEET: ULTRA-PURE ACTIN (>99%)

 Actin, a highly conserved cytoskeletal protein, is required for several essential eukaryotic processes including cell migration, muscle contraction, and cytokinesis.
 Actin (43 kDa) exists either as a free monomer termed G-actin (globular) or a linear polymer termed F-actin (filamentous).
 Given the asymmetry of G-actin, F-actin has inherent polarity with distinct “pointed” and “barbed” ends.
 Another critical feature of F-actin is its ability to treadmill, wherein G-actin is exchanged from both ends of the filament.
 This property emerges from the ATPase activity of G-actin and confers force-generating capabilities to F-actin.
 Mutations within actin and actin-associated proteins correlate with a variety of human diseases, including deafness and skeletal and cardiac myopathies.

 Ultra-Pure Actin is extracted from rabbit skeletal muscle using an optimized version of the method of Spudich and Watt (1971) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
 The resulting product is >99% pure (Figure 1) and >90% polymerization competent (Figure 2).
-Ultra-Pure Actin is supplied as a white powder with an actin-to-powder weight ratio of 1:3.
+Ultra-Pure Actin is supplied as a white powder.
 When reconstituted with ultrapure water to 3 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
+Note that 1 mg actin is supplied as 3 mg powder, and reconstitution/dilution should be based on actin concentration.

 Storage and Handling:

 Store Ultra-Pure Actin in a cool, dry environment.
-The product is stable under these conditions for 2 years.
-Reconstitute Ultra-Pure Actin by resuspending in ice-cold ultrapure water to 3 mg/ml (note that 1 mg actin = 3 mg powder).
+The product is stable under these conditions for 1 year.
+Reconstitute Ultra-Pure Actin by resuspending in ice-cold ultrapure water to 3 mg/ml.
 Reconstituted Ultra-Pure Actin can be maintained at 4°C for several weeks with the addition of 0.05% sodium azide.
 Alternatively, reconstituted Ultra-Pure Actin can be aliquoted into experimental-sized batches, flash frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
 When necessary, dilute reconstituted Ultra-Pure Actin with Actin Working Buffer (Cat.
 No. 000102; 5 mM Tris-HCl and 0.2 mM CaCl2, pH 8.0) supplemented with 0.2 mM ATP and 0.5 mM DTT.
+Note that 1 mg actin is supplied as 3 mg powder, and reconstitution/dilution should be based on actin concentration.

 When supplemented with KCl and MgCl2, Ultra-Pure Actin will polymerize into filaments when above its critical concentration.
 The recommended actin concentration for ensuring polymerization is 0.4 mg/ml.